OpenDevICON/opendevicon/docs/test.md

 ```
 Now reexecute the block to check the balance of deployer and random address.
 5 tokens will be transferred to the random address from deployer address.

-## To implement mintable and burnable tokens
+## Implement mintable and burnable tokens

 Change token.py to implement IRC2burnable and IRC2mintable.<br>
 IRC2 Mintable and IRC2 Burnable inherits from IRC2.